kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <a name="state-definitions"></a>
 When you create an instance of "xhr", it makes a request...even if your code doesn't say exactly what it's requesting.
 That request will always be in one of fives states, each with a numerical value that can be 0 through 4.

-*(NOTE: While there are are five different "xhr" states, this guide focuses on the last one only: the "done" state.
+*(NOTE: While there are five different "xhr" states, this guide focuses on the last one only: the "done" state.
 Because of this, you can skip this section as it's here for completeness).*

-There are two widely-accepted specifications for AJAX states: [the spec defined by WHATWG](https://xhr.spec.whatwg.org/#states "Read the AJAX states definition in official XMLHttpRequest specification") and [the original spec defined by Microsoft](http://msdn.microsoft.com/en-us//library/ms534361%28en-us,VS.85%29.aspx).
+There are two widely accepted specifications for AJAX states: [the spec defined by WHATWG](https://xhr.spec.whatwg.org/#states "Read the AJAX states definition in official XMLHttpRequest specification") and [the original spec defined by Microsoft](http://msdn.microsoft.com/en-us//library/ms534361%28en-us,VS.85%29.aspx).
 Many web development sources, including MDN, refer to the Microsoft one.

 The WHATWG spec defines five states, each with a numerical value: